 The Scottish Fold’s personality is lovely and these cats are smart, sweet and loving companions.
 They are also a good fit in multi-pet households.

-It is important to recognize that the folded ears can cause some health issues in Scottish Fold cats.
+However, it is important to recognize that the folded ears can cause some health issues in Scottish Fold cats.
 You will need to pay extra attention to ear cleaning, and sadly these cats can also suffer from skeletal and joint issues related to the same gene mutation.

 The Selkirk Rex cat is sometimes nicknamed the “woolly cat” for – you guessed it – this cat’s thick and woolly coat!
 Because of the curly thick coat, you will need to be ready to devote more time to brushing, combing and grooming your Selkirk Rex cat.

 Luckily, this cat loves to cuddle and snuggle and is naturally loving and affectionate, so you likely won’t have to chase your kitty down for grooming time.